 3. Can You Use Call of the Haunted to Revive Jinzo?

 Scenario: Jinzo's at it again with his argument-starting trap interferences.
 This time, you activate the trap Call of the Haunted to revive Jinzo from your graveyard.
 It would normally attach to him and both would leave the field if either was destroyed.
 However, Jinzo negates traps, so can you use this combo without killing your own monster?

-Ruling: Yes, and it's in fact a decent play.
+Ruling: Yes, in fact, it's a decent play.
 Since Jinzo isn't fielded at activation, you're perfectly welcome to target him with Haunted.
 When he enters the field, Haunted's effect that attaches to him is negated, and it basically remains on your field not doing anything.
-Luckily, Jinzo will stay out, and will even remain fielded if Haunted is later destroyed since its effect that would take him down with it is inactive.
+Luckily, Jinzo will stay out, and will even remain fielded if Haunted is later destroyed since the effect that would take him down with it is inactive.

 4. Are Negated Cards Still Activated?

 Scenario: You control the versatile pendulum monster Mythical Beast Jackal King, who gains two spell counters whenever a spell is activated anywhere on the field.
-You activate the continuous spell Supply Squad, but your opponents negates it with Magic Jammer, an outdated trap that I still maintain looks like the Monster Energy drink's logo.
+You activate the continuous spell Supply Squad, but your opponent negates it with Magic Jammer—an outdated trap that I still maintain (it looks like the Monster Energy drink's logo).
 Anyway, your spell is negated and its effects don't resolve, but was it activated, and does your Jackal King gain his spell counters?

 By the way, a related frequently asked question is "can you negate a negate?", and the answer in most cases is yes, as long as your effect can respond to the one it's trying to negate with an appropriate spell speed (see below).